David Pannick, Baron Pannick: Personal life

 Pannick married Denise Sloam in 1978.
 The couple had two sons and one daughter.
 She died of cancer in 1999.
 Pannick married lawyer Nathalie Trager-Lewis in 2003.
 The couple have two daughters and a son.
-His entry in Who's Who lists his recreations as “travel, supporting Arsenal F.C., musicals”.
+His entry in Who's Who lists his recreations as "travel, supporting Arsenal, musicals".

 Pannick is also a patron for the United Kingdom Lawyers for Israel lobbyist group, a pro-Israeli association of lawyers that support Israel and Israelis with their legal skills.
 UK Lawyers for Israel was referred to the Solicitors Regulation Authority for its alleged use of SLAPPs to intimidate pro-Palestine groups and activities.